wowthemesnet/mundana-theme-jekyll/_posts/2020-05-23-first-open-source-contribution.markdown

 After working for a while on my own iOS projects, I wanted to try working on bigger ones.
 I have always had contributing to open source big codebases on my list but there was always a reason for me to push it for later thinking it will need a lot of time or I'm not good enough for it or ready.
 In college, I wanted to apply to GSoC but eventually ended up not doing it (which I regret now), after following alot of code bases and people who are contribuiting to open source code and gaining some confidence to go for it I came across a program for open source contribtuion online while browsing and this is where it all started.

-The program is called Outreachy and the whole purpose of it is to encourage more people to kick off their open source journies and pick a project that they contribute to for 3 months.
-The good thing about Outreachy as well, is that they are really inclusive and they stress in every occassion on the importance of building a supportive community that's open for all and that encourages underepresented individuals in tech to participate.
+The program is called Outreachy and the whole purpose of it is to encourage more people to kick off their open source journies and pick a project that they contribute to full-time for 3 months and get paid.
+The great thing about Outreachy , is that they are really inclusive and they stress in every occassion on the importance of building a supportive community that's open for all and that encourages underepresented individuals in tech to participate, the community organisers are responsive and so is the maintainers/mentors responsible for each project depending on which one you pick.

 <a href="https://www.outreachy.org/"><img src="/assets/images/PostsImages/firstOpenSourceContribution/outreachy.png" alt="first issue" height="170"></a>